JosephAlanLane/YouTube_to_mp3/README.md

 # YouTube_to_mp3
-A function for *very* easily downloading YouTube videos as MP3's into a local directory.
+A prototyped function for easily downloading YouTube videos as MP3's into a local directory.

 Format: YouTube_to_mp3([playlist_URL], r[Directory])